AriFordsham/GHCWiki/dependent-haskell/phase2.md

 - `~~` will have to be updated to use two `~#`s, as demonstrated above.

 - Simon suggests that it is easier to have `~` refer directly to `~#`, instead of the current setup where it is defined in terms of `~~`.
-This is an unnecessary refactoring, but it might lead to a small performance win as there is one fewer indirection.
+This is an unnecessary refactoring, but it might lead to a small performance win as there is one fewer indirection.  **SLPJ**: I did this a few weeks ago.

 ### Open questions